 How Smart Technology is Revolutionising Swiss Healthcare

-Despite there being no universal coverage in Switzerland, the nation is renowned for having a high-quality healthcare system.
-And as the digital revolution sweeps over the country, technologies such as wearables, implanted sensors and smart textiles are beginning to push the boundaries and alter the skillset required for healthcare jobs.
+Despite no universal coverage in Switzerland, the nation is renowned for having a high-quality healthcare system.
+As the digital revolution sweeps over the country, technologies such as wearables, implanted sensors and smart textiles are beginning to push the boundaries and alter the skillset required for healthcare jobs.

-Several years on, more applications of AR and VR tools within life sciences are beginning to emerge.
-These smart devices are now being used to help surgeons to prepare for surgery and assisting patients to perform their therapy exercises at home.
+Several years later, more AR and VR tools applications within life sciences are beginning to emerge.
+These smart devices are now being used to help surgeons prepare for surgery and assist patients in performing their therapy exercises at home.

-Fostering Innovation: Switzerland's Growing Job Market for Software Developers
+Fostering Innovation: Switzerland's Smart City - Growing Job Market for Software Developers

-From pioneering research institutions to dynamic startup hubs, Switzerland is creating an environment where innovation can flourish and drive economic growth.
+From pioneering research institutions to dynamic startup hubs, Switzerland creates an environment where innovation can flourish and drive economic growth.
 And software developers are the driving force that enables the country to remain competitive and at the forefront of technological advancements and economic growth.

-Despite the number of software developers living in Switzerland being yet to reach the numbers in the US, and estimates that the shortfall of ICT specialists will reach 40,000 by 2026, the job market is growing.
+Despite the number of software developers living in Switzerland yet to reach the numbers in the US and estimates that the shortfall of ICT specialists will reach 40,000 by 2026, the job market is growing.

 Increased government investment in technology and a booming fintech market have led to a heightened demand for tech and digital skills, with no signs of the trend slowing down.

 Now, many software developers are trading in their coveted roles in Silicon Valley to relocate to the culturally vibrant Zurich.
-And with the rise of disruptive technology in Switzerland, more smart apps are being introduced to the market.
+And with the rise of disruptive technology in Switzerland, more smart apps are being introduced.
 Perhaps all it will take is a competition to draw out these innovative ideas.